Grace Kimmins: Biography

-Kimmins was born in Lewes, Sussex, the eldest of four children born to cloth merchant James Hannam, cloth merchant, and Thyrza Rogers.
+Kimmins was born in Lewes, Sussex, the eldest of four children born to cloth merchant James Hannam and Thyrza Rogers.
 She was educated at Wilton House School in Bexhill.

 Juliana Horatia Ewing's 1885 novel The Story of a Short Life inspired Kimmins to start the Guild of the Poor Brave Things to help children with disabilities in London.
 Grace (and later Ada Vachell took their motto Laetus sorte mea ("Happy in my lot") from Ewing's book.
 Kimmins was described in Punch as "... in her quiet practical way is probably as good a friend as London ever had".

 She became a Wesleyan deaconess and worked in both the Methodist West London Mission and the Bermondsey Settlement, where she moved in 1895.
 In 1897, she married Charles William Kimmins.
 She was active in the foundation and continuance of charitable foundations, particularly those concerned with children's play and the welfare of poor and disabled children.

-She founded, caused to be founded or was involved in the Methodist West London Mission, Bermondsey Settlement, Chailey Heritage, Guild of Play, and Guild of the Poor Brave Things.
-She was also a writer; her only published novel, Polly of Parker's Rents (1899) explored children living in poverty.
+She founded, caused to be founded, or was involved in the Methodist West London Mission, Bermondsey Settlement, Chailey Heritage, Guild of Play, and Guild of the Poor Brave Things.
+She was also a writer; her only published novel, Polly of Parker's Rents (1899), explored children living in poverty.